clarammdantas/pling-challenge/README.md

 - We are using express framework
 - We are using mongoose
 - Say why we choose express and mongoose.
+- We use esm package to allow nodejs to use emacs imports.

 How to run the Project